mmistakes/minimal-mistakes/_index.md

 A few _professional_ updates:

-- **Mastery -** I have finished re-reading one of my favorite books, _Mastery_ by Robert Greene.
+- [**Mastery**](/categories/mastery) **-** I have finished re-reading one of my favorite books, _Mastery_ by Robert Greene.
 The last chapter has strung a chord with me.
 I am creating various posts on [_Mastery_](/categories/mastery) to further explore its meaning and implications on my own life.

-  - "The intuitive mind is a sacred gift and the rational mind is a faithful servant.
-We have created a society that honors the servant and has forgotten the gift." - Albert Einstein.

 - [**Mentorship Program**](/categories/career/mentorship_program) - I've started a **free** mentorship program to help people start or further develop their careers in tech.
 If you know anyone interested, please give them my contact information.

-- **Learning React** - I am learning how to create front-end websites using React.
-I am happy to get exposure to front-end development.

-- **Interviews** - I have been interviewing with some outstanding organizations over the last few weeks.
-I am doing my best to be incredibly mindful during this process.
-I want to build a home for myself in my next role.
+- **New Role -** I have taken up a new role in the blockchain space.
+I will be working on a new layer two blockchain.
+I am incredibly excited about this opportunity.

 ## Personal

 A few personal updates:

-- **My Parents Became U.S Citizens** - After 15 long years, my parents are finally U.S citizens.
-They left their life in Saudi Arabia on September 9th, 2001, and came to the West.
-After being pushed around from the U.S → Canada → U.S, they have finally gained their citizenship.
-They studied day and night for the civics, reading, and writing tests.
-I am so grateful for their sacrifices for my siblings and me.
-I love my parents very much, and I am forever in their debt.

 - **Health and wellness -** I have immersed myself in the "human" sciences over the last few weeks.
 Two podcasts that have been particularly interesting to me have been the ["Lifespan" podcast by Dr. Sinclair](https://www.abdulrabbani.com/categories/learning/podcast/lifespan) and the ["Huberman Lab" podcast by Dr. Huberman](https://www.abdulrabbani.com/categories/learning/podcast/huberman_lab).